 Grossing more than 7 billion dollars since the first movie opened in 1977, not to mention the money earned via merchandise, video games, etc, it is safe to say that Star Wars is the biggest phenomenon in cinema history.
 Spanning over 40 years, albeit, with sizeable breaks in between, the franchise as a whole has been adored, dissected and scrutinised by generations of fans.
 The older films have dated surprisingly well, the special effects are a little cringy at times but are held together by brilliantly told storylines.

-In 2014 when Skellig Michael was chosen as Luke Skywalker's hide out and crew descended, they area the had to abide by strict laws laid out by the Irish National Parks and Wildlife Service in order to protect local biodiversity.
+In 2014, when Skellig Michael was chosen as Luke Skywalker's hide-out and the crew descended on the area, they had to abide by strict laws laid out by the Irish National Parks and Wildlife Service in order to protect local biodiversity.
 There was a maximum of 100 people allowed on the site at any one time, helicopter use was restricted to 3 days and filming 100m from the cliff top was limited to 45 minutes a day.

 The Field is an adaptation of the 1965 John B. Keane play of the same name.
 The film was written and directed by Jim Sheridan and is set in a rural region of West Ireland during the 1930s.
 It was hailed by critics on its release but performed poorly in the box office, taking in just $1.4 million from an estimated $5 million budget.